Published on: 13 March 2019

 “We look forward to further working with Fire Tech Australia in delivering workshops that build on design thinking, problem solving, communication and collaboration skills in boys at Christ Church.”

-A preview of last Friday’s activities can be viewed below.
+A preview of their activities can be viewed below.